ShashikaVirajh/git-exercise/README.md

 # 🚀 Git Cheatsheet

-> This cheatsheet provides a quick reference guide for the most commonly used Git commands.
-Happy coding! 👨‍💻
+> This cheatsheet provides a quick reference guide for the most commonly used Git commands, Happy coding! 👨‍💻!

 ## 📚 Table of Contents